 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.

-Choose a level to see the sections of Sociology and Anthropology scheduled for Summer 2014.
+Choose a level to see the sections of Sociology and Anthropology scheduled for Fall 2014.

 Provides an introduction to the range of disciplinary perspectives and their combinations necessary for analyzing and acting on critical research policy needs in the global arena.
 Using case examples from recent and contemporary events, students will analyze data, assess alternative policy and program approaches, and evaluate the relative contributions of different disciplines and fields, including the way those disciplines and fields vary across different national traditions and between the national and international levels.